 You could certainly conserve fabric and keep the outside and inside the same, but we loved the look of the color combination.
-Our knits are by Rashida Coleman-Hale and are part of Cotton + Steel’s jersey knit collection.
+Our original knits are by Rashida Coleman-Hale and were part of Cotton + Steel’s jersey knit collection.

 Not only do you need stretchiness in the fabric, you should also really make sure you have stretchiness in your thread.
 We used and recommend Eloflex Thread by Coats.
 It comes in 21 colors so you’re sure to find a good match for your fabric.

 VersaWrap #1 – Let it softly bunch up around your neck right under your chin.
 It works great as a buffer against a cool breeze.